MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 ---
 # Manage Profiles
 All users of [!INCLUDE[d365fin](includes/d365fin_md.md)] are assigned a profile that reflects their business role, the department they work in, or another categorization.
-Profiles allows administrators to define and manage centrally what different user types can see and do in the user interface so they can perform their business tasks efficiently.
+Profiles allow administrators to define and manage centrally what different user types can see and do in the user interface so they can perform their business tasks efficiently.

 > [!NOTE]
 > The typical business use of a profile is a role.
 A profile is therefore named *Profile (Role)* in the UI.